 When cooked, quinoa swells to three or four times seed size, similar to rice.
 Cooked seeds become tender and feature an al dente texture.
 You can toast the seeds before cooking to enhance their pleasantly nutty, roasted flavor.

-3 Most Popular Ways of Cooking Quinoa
+2 Ways of Cooking Quinoa

 First, measure out the dry quinoa.
 Remember it doubles in size during cooking.
 The quinoa to water ratio is 2 cups of water for every cup of quinoa.
-Rinse the quinoa well.
-Place into a saucepan and add the correct amount of cold water.
+Rinse the quinoa well and then place into a saucepan and add the correct amount of cold water.

 You can tell when the quinoa is fully cooked because it goes a bit transparent, and sprouts a small “tail”.
 If the quinoa is cooked and there is still water in the bottom of the saucepan, leave the lid off completely for a few minutes until the water evaporates.
 Let sit for 5 minutes.
 Use a fork to fluff it up.

 If uncooked seeds are used in a recipe, expect a bit of a crunchy texture and a flavor that can often surprise you, as there isn’t much of a way to gauge this without cooking.
 Flavor can range from mild to slightly bitter.

 A helpful tip for cooking quinoa: One cup of dry quinoa will make 2-3 cups cooked.